 I have a few garments in my wardrobe which have pleats on them and whilst we were on our holiday I decided to wear this white cover-up from Ted Baker.
 It has a gorgeous pleated bottom half with thigh high slits on either side.
 The top is in a crisscross with some jewelled detailing around the neck area.
 A stunning piece in my opinion and one I would recommend for your next getaway.
 Ideally you could wear it to a pool party, say in Las Vegas or in St Tropez.
 This is sure to make sun seeking undeniably stylish in my opinion.
 I decided to style mine over my black All Saints monokini and found that the two pieces worked really well together.

 For the details I thought I would inject another colour to the black and white ensemble.
 On this occasion I went for red as I was wearing a red lipstick and thought the three colours worked really well together.
 I went for my Karen Millen sandals with straps and diamante details on the buckle.
 I teamed that up with my Karen Millen clutch bag and finally to finish the whole look I wore my Le Specs mirrored sunglasses in the LTD Edition Prince.

-Thank you for reading, please do leave a comment below!
+Thank you for reading my fashion post, please do leave a comment below!